cfong57/stream/README.md

 ## Setup

+To get started, clone this repo.

+Copy the "config/application.example.yml" file and remove "example".
+Your application.yml should contain your sensitive credentials.
+It should be included in .gitnore as well.

+/config/initializers/setup_mail.rb.tmp : Follow instructions contained therein.

-To get started, clone this repo and run the following from your terminal:
+Now run the following from your terminal:

 ```
 $ bundle